 The Transregional Collaborative Research Centre 248 “Foundations of Perspicuous Software Systems” aims at enabling comprehension in a cyber-physical world with the human in the loop.
 It was established in January 2019.
+After a successful extension proposal, it is now in its second funding period, financed through 2026.

 clearly expressed and easily understood; lucid.